End-to-end SDK generation and publishing with GitHub Actions

 -

-This will trigger the GitHub Action to publish the SDK to the relevant package manager.
+Click Publish release.
+This will trigger the GitHub Action to publish your SDK.

-Once the publishing Action is complete, you can check the relevant package manager to see if the SDK has been published.
+Once the publishing Action is done, check the package manager to confirm your SDK was published.

-You are now all configured to automatically generate and publish SDKs using liblab and GitHub Actions so that your latest API updates are available to your users as soon as possible.
+You're now fully set up to automatically generate and publish SDKs with liblab and GitHub Actions, ensuring your latest API updates reach users as quickly as possible.

-If you do not see the packages, check the Actions tab in each SDK repo to see if there were any errors during the publish process.
+If you don't see the packages, check the Actions tab in each SDK repo for any errors during the publishing process.

 Common errors